-When I’m simmering at that man for moving out me and Dad, us alone, without partner or genetic parent, I hate that switch.
+That man moved me and Dad, us alone, away from the ranch without a partner or genetic parent.
+When I think of the move, I hate his switch.
 It’s a horrible heirloom.
 Is that brick-red discoloration on the leather knots dried blood from a broken animal?
-What meaning is in a switch from a ranch where I’m not allowed to go?
+Why give me a tool from a place I’m no longer allowed to go?

 I relax as the switch raises over my head.
 I take in the snapping force of its fall.
-The feeling helps to stop thinking about them.
+The feeling helps to stop thinking about them all.

-This story first appeared in Ad Hoc Fiction Issue 169.
+This story has been revised since its first appearance, in Ad Hoc Fiction Issue 169.